 2. Pentel Colored Leads.
 If you buy the Pentel Automatic, you'll need the leads.
 Amazon sells them in red (which I use) and blue, but you can find other .5mm colored leads in other places on the web, or in your local art store.

 3. Movies about Writers.
 Every writer needs to fill the well, and movies about writing do it better than many others.
 I've talked about my love of Stranger than Fiction (hands down, the best depiction of writer's block, ever) and for Adaptation, but how about something different this year?
-How about Shakespeare in Love, in which Shakespeare pens working title: Romeo and Ethel, the Pirate's Daughter?) or one of my most favorite recent movies, Midnight in Paris, in which Owen Wilson plays a fledgling writer who gets critique from Hemingway and Stein.
+How about an oldie but goodie, Shakespeare in Love, in which Shakespeare pens working title: Romeo and Ethel, the Pirate's Daughter?
+Or how about some terrifying Kathy Bates?
+Misery, anyone?

 4. Brian Eno's Oblique Strategies.
 This is serious gift giving gold for a writer.
 In the 1970s, Brian Eno (of music and crossword puzzle fame), created a deck of creative prompts, many of them bizarre and unclear, and many of them absolutely perfect for changing up a character or a plot.
 When I'm stuck, I turn to them.
 My favorite is: State the problem in words as simply as possible.You can get your own deck from Eno himself.
 Fair warning, at £30, this is a little more expensive than your average stocking gift, but I swear your writer will love it.